Xtraction powered by Landesk

 •In the central pane, use the action icons to interact with a component and tailor its design settings.

 •Right-click any component in the document components list to edit, copy, or remove it.

 •Click on details within a displayed component to work with filters applied to it, or to view its underlying record list.

 •Use the Tools menu to incorporate any dashboards.

-You can associate parameters with a document that prompt users to enter a value before viewing the content.
+You can associate parameters with a document that prompt a user to enter certain values in order to view the document.
 These values are passed to variable condition filters that replace the variables with the associated parameter values that were entered.
 For example, if a document shows all open incidents, you can set up a parameter to prompt for the priority of those incidents.